 Technology and sustainability: This individual provides enhancements in technology and/or sustainability that advance productivity, improve efficiency, increase performance, provide innovative results or pursues sustainable initiatives to make our community a better place for future generations.

-Winners will be announced during an award ceremony on Oct.
-28 from 5-7 p.m. at a location that is still to be determined.
+Winners will be announced during an award ceremony on Thursday, Oct.
+27 from 5-7 p.m. at 3E’s Comedy Club.